tonythinkpalm/openstack-ansible-os_ceilometer/doc/source/configure-ceilometer.rst

   - The port of the MongoDB service: ``ceilometer_db_port: 27017``

-Run the ``os-ceilometer-install.yml`` playbook.
-If deploying a new OpenStack (instead of only ceilometer), run ``setup-openstack.yml``.
-The ceilometer playbooks run as part of this playbook.
+To install Ceilometer on an existing OpenStack-Ansible environment, run the ``os-ceilometer-install.yml`` playbook.